asun975/ai-powered-smishing/README.md

 ## Features still in progress
 - Risk score and confidence level
-- User feeback module using a LLM and chain of thought reasoning
+- User feedback module using a LLM and chain of thought reasoning
 - App features: notify, quarantine, blocking message
 ## Known issues or limitations
 - Model bias due to limited or outdated dataset for mobile smishing and URL detection